ambrop72/spherojoy/README.md

 If everything goes right, you should now be able to drive the Sphero with the joystick.
 Note that it may take a few seconds for the connection to be established.
-Also, it seems common that the first connection attempt fails and the program retries a second time, with success.
+Also, it seems common that the first connection attempt fails and the program tries a second time successfully.